nasa-gcn/gcn-classic-text-to-json/gcn_classic_text_to_json/notices/sk_sn/README.md

 # SuperKamiokande_SuperNova Text Conversion

+Parses through all webpages with SK_SN text notices and creates a JSON with GCN schema keywords.
+Creates a `sk_sn_jsons` directory inside an `output` directory and saves jsons as `SK_SN_{serial_number}.json` where serial_number is a random iterating number with no association to the notices.

 ### Uses the following fields from the core schema for text notice fields
 - `id` &#8594; TRIGGER_NUMBER
 - `ra` &#8594; SRC_RA